massimiliano-mantione/SublimeLinter-contrib-mjs/README.md

 ### Linter configuration
 In order for `mjs-check` to be executed by SublimeLinter, you must ensure that its path is available to SublimeLinter.
 Before going any further, please read and follow the steps in [“Finding a linter executable”](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#finding-a-linter-executable) through “Validating your PATH” in the documentation.

+Moreover, mjs-check must be installed locally in your project (the mjs compiler will not find the globally installed "mjs-check" module).

 Once you have installed and configured `mjs-check`, you can proceed to install the SublimeLinter-contrib-mjs plugin if it is not yet installed.

 ### Plugin installation